-5.2.3.1 Creating AcV-2 diagram
+6.2.3.1 Creating AcV-2 diagram

-When you choose to create AcV-2 diagram, AcV-2 Creation Wizard opens.
-If you do not wish to use the wizard, you can disable it in the Environment Options dialog.
+When you choose to create AcV-2 diagram, AcV-2 Creation Wizard opens by default.

-To create a AcV-2 diagram from the wizard
+To create an AcV-2 diagram from the wizard

-- 1. From the Diagrams menu, select UPDM PV Diagrams > AcV-2 Project Timeliness. - 2.
+- 1. From the Diagrams menu, select UPDM AcV Diagrams > AcV-2 Project Timeliness. - 2.
 In the AcV-2 Project Timeliness dialog, click Add.
 AcV-2 Creation Wizard opens. - 3.
-Specify the diagram name and create or select the owner.
+Specify the diagram name and create or select the owner for the diagram.
 Click Next. - 4.
 Add the project(s).
 Click Next. - 5.
 Set the chart properties. - 6.
-Click Finish.

-NOTE If you do not wish to use the AcV-2 Creation Wizard next time, in the firs step of the wizard clear the check box near "Show the wizard next time, when I create AcV-2".
-Also you can disable the wizard.
-Go to Options > Environment .
+Click Finish. - NOTEIf you do not wish to use the AcV-2 Creation Wizard next time, clear the check box near "Show the wizard next time, when I create AcV-2".Also you can disable the wizard.
+Go to Options > Environment.
 In the Environment Options dialog go to UPDM tab.
 In the General properties, set Show PV-2 / AcV-2 Creation Wizard each Time Creating New Chart to false.

-To create a PV-2 diagram manually:
+To create an AcV-2 diagram manually

-- 1. From the Diagrams menu, select UPDM PV Diagrams > AcV-2 Project Timeliness. - 2.
+- 1. From the Diagrams menu, select UPDM AcV Diagrams > AcV-2 Project Timeliness. - 2.
 In the AcV-2 Project Timeliness dialog click Add. - 3.
 Specify the diagram name and create or select the owner of the diagram.

 TIP!
-You can select as a diagram owner a package that is already created for an appropriate phase in the UPDM template.
+You can select as a diagram owner a view or viewpoint that is already created in the UPDM project template.